Sayanta66/test-readme/README.md

 - **Production-Ready and Developer-Friendly**: We provide pre-configured Kubernetes clusters that are secure, compliant, and ready to deploy, designed with a developer’s workflow in mind.
 - **Automated Self-Healing**: Focus more on development and less on maintenance with our self-healing systems, ensuring minimal downtime.
 Our clusters are intelligent.
 Hence, your applications can run optimally with high availability.
-- **Scalability Made Easy**: Our dynamic autoscaling feature responds to your application needs, offering the flexibility to grow as your projects do.
+- **Scalability Made Easy**: Our platform helps you scale accordingly to your business needs.
+Save your cloud costs by modifying our cluster object through the specification of labels and altering the replica amount based on your incoming traffic.
 - **Embrace GitOps**: Implement efficient, Git-based workflows with our GitOps-ready platform, enhancing your CI/CD practices.
 - **Customizable SLAs and Dedicated Options**: Whether you’re in a start-up or a regulated industry, our platform adapts to your specific requirements.
 We have a variety of strong SLAs that are customized based on your business requirements.
 With our distributed team across three continents, we can ensure 24*7 support with our expertise that will help you streamline your Kubernetes journey.
 - **Compliance-Friendly Deployment Options**: Our platform is built with regulatory compliance in mind.
 It is GDPR compliant and ensures data sovereignty for users.